easyservices/bpmn_editor/README.md

 ## 3rd parties copyrights

-It embbeds the great library from [bpmn-js](https://github.com/bpmn-io/bpmn-js) which is under the following licence:
+It embeds the great library from [bpmn-js](https://github.com/bpmn-io/bpmn-js) which is under the following licence:

 Copyright (c) 2014-present Camunda Services GmbH